-Replacing the natural wood closet doors with mirrored surfaces helps enhance the bright and open feel of the newly remodeled master bedroom.
+Replacing the natural wood closet doors with mirrored surfaces helps enhance the bright and open feel of the newly remodeled primary bedroom.

-Here we see how the complete color palette shift has resulted in a sleek, modern, and much more welcoming master bedroom.
+Here we see how the complete color palette shift has resulted in a sleek, modern, and much more welcoming primary bedroom.

 Finally, a look at the formerly compact living room shows how much of a vast difference the color palette and open floor plan makes.